A recent blog has caught my eye.

 Second principle: No rights without responsibilities.

-However, having a right confers on someone the moral necessity to consider whether to use it in any particular situation.
+However, having a right confers on someone the moral necessity to consider whether to use it in any particular situation; to consider the responsibilities which having the right inevitably bring.

 The question I get asked by religious people all the time is, without God, what’s to stop me from raping all I want?
 And my answer is: I do rape all I want.
 And the amount I want is zero.
 And I do murder all I want, and the amount I want is zero.

-As, Oliver Wendell Holmes Jr observed, there are times when the adult with a moral compass has to rein in the desire to exercise a right to free speech in the greater interests of others.
+As, Oliver Wendell Holmes Jr observed, there are times when the adult with a moral compass not only has to rein in the desire to exercise a right to free speech in the greater interests of others, but they are required to by the constraints of a humane society.

 Third principle: You can’t make anybody say, think or do anything.